Millennium High School (New York City)

 Millennium High School is a selective public high school for grades 9 through 12 in Manhattan.
-It is operated by the New York City Department of Education in Region 9 and is ranked 15th within New York State and 152nd nationwide by the U.S. News.
+It is operated by the New York City Department of Education in Region 9.
 The Phoenix is the school's mascot, meant to symbolize the school rising from the ashes of the World Trade Center following the September 11 attacks.
 In 2016, the school received more than 6,000 applications for 170 seats, yielding an acceptance rate of less than 3%.
 Admission to MHS is based on selective criteria including a middle school GPA of 90 or above, attendance, and state test scores in reading and math.

 Demographics

 The student body is 64% female, 36% male, 41% Asian, 31% Caucasian, 15% Latino, 7% African American, 2% Native American Indian or Alaskan Native and 5% multi-racial or other.
 Approximately 44% are eligible for free or reduced lunch and many students are also first-generation students.